 Once you have narrowed down the various personal injury law firms and attorneys you are considering, make appointments to meet with those on your shortlist.
 See if you feel comfortable with them, whether they communicate well with you, and whether they are upfront and honest about your case with you.

 A good attorney will be honest about your chances.
 They don’t have a crystal ball to tell you how the case will turn out, but based on their experience, they can give you a good idea of whether you have a strong case or whether it will be a tough fight.

 Before you sign anything and agree to work with a firm, make sure you understand their fee structure.
 Most personal injury firms do not take payment upfront, bill hourly, or require you to pay a retainer.
 Instead, they work on a contingency basis, which means they get paid when you get paid.

 When your case concludes, whether that’s with a settlement or at trial, the attorney will get a percentage of your settlement.

 Ready to Search for a Personal Injury Law Firm?

 If you find yourself in the unfortunate situation of experiencing a personal injury, these tips should get you started in finding an effective and experienced attorney for your case.

-Stepp and Sullivan PC has over 70 combined years of experience and can handle personal injury claims, as well as claims rising from aviation, maritime, and industrial accidents.
+Stepp and Sullivan PC has over 70 combined years of experience and can handle personal injury claims, as well as claims arising from aviation, maritime, and industrial accidents.
 If you need a personal injury law firm that is experienced in these cases, contact us today.
-We can also provide a free, no-obligation case review.
+We can also provide a no-obligation case review.